Catherine Omanyo: Political career

+She is one of ODM's Deputy Secretary Generals and was selected as acting Secretary General on 11 February 2026, when Edwin Sifuna was removed.
+However, his removal was halted by the Political Parties Disputes Tribunal (PPDT) on 12 February.
+On 9 July, the Office of Registrar of Political Parties effected Sifuna's removal saying that the process to do so followed ODM's constitution and the Political Parties Act Cap.
+7D.
+Catherine Omanyo assumed the position in an acting role.

 Support

 The school enjoys support from people in England and in America.
 A 16-year-old English girl, Sarah Hulme, of Torquay Girls' Grammar School visited the school and when she returned to Britain she started to raise funds.
 The charity was founded a year after.
 Others including the headteacher became involved and the town raises £475 each week to support the school.
 The school has received funding from the UK Government's Department for International Development to cover the costs of teachers and an exchange scheme for nine teachers.

 Personal life

 Omanyo is married to Daron, an American-born pastor.
 She has two children, Cindy and Sandra.